couchbaselabs/ToDoLite-iOS/tutorial.md

 The main component of a view is its **map function**.
 This function is written in the same language as your app—most likely Objective-C or Java—so it’s very flexible.
 It takes a document's JSON as input, and emits (outputs) any number of key/value pairs to be indexed.
 The view generates a complete index by calling the map function on every document in the database, and adding each emitted key/value pair to the index, sorted by key.

-You will find the `queryListsInDatabase` method in `List.m` and the objective is to add the missing code to index the List documents.
-The emit function will emit the List title as key and null as the value.
+You will find the `queryListsInDatabase` method in `List.m` and the objective is to add the missing code to index the List documents:
+- create a view variable using the `viewNamed` method on the db (you can call this view "lists")
+- set the map/reduce function using the `setMapBlock:version:`
+- check if the type of the doc is "list"
+- emit the List title as key and null as the value
+- the version number is 1.0 because it’s the first time we register this view with the database

+You can find an example of the map/reduce view syntax in Objective-C [here][3].

-In pseudo code, the map function will look like:
+In pseudo code, the map function does the following:

-	var type = document.type;
+	var type = doc.type;
-	if document.type == "list"
+	if doc.type == "list"
-	    emit(document.title, null)
+	    emit(doc.title, null)

-You can find an example of the map/reduce view api in Objective-C [here][3].

 ### STEP 4: Query Views